juleenek/ManageMe/README.md

 # ManageMe

 Final project for "Web application programming" classes.
-The application allows you to manage Devops projects.
+ManageMe allows you to manage Devops projects.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

 ## Development server